NREL/reV-tutorial/tutorial_13_rev_in_cloud/README.md

 ## 6) Setup reV

 In this repository, you'll find an example reV wind power run for two years in Rhode Island.
 All of the reV configuration files you'll need for this example run are provided, so you should be able to just run the model but you may need to tweak some configurations if you installed files in a different locations from the defaults or if you need to update some execution parameters to better fit your AWS system.
-The project points were built using HSDS and the `make_project_points.py` script.
-If you would like to try other project points, edit that script to reflect your study area.

 ### 6a) Install reV and configuration files
 Navigate to the shared file system directory and clone this repository there to get the sample reV configuration files and HSDS startup scripts.
 We want it in the shared directory because this is where we are going to be writing reV outputs.
 Then, in the same Python environment you installed HSDS into, install reV through PyPI, and run the CLI to check that it works.
 If you see reV's help file, the installation was successful and works on your system.